Chart Color Schemes

 Population growth drivers in Ashby are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the Ashby (WA) statistical area (Lv2) has an estimated population of around 3,219.
-This figure reflects a growth of 369 people since the 2021 Census, which recorded a population of 2,850.
-The current resident population estimate of 3,218 is based on AreaSearch's analysis of the latest ERP data release by the ABS (June 2024) and an additional 44 validated new addresses since the Census date.
-This results in a population density ratio of 2,299 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The Ashby (WA) (SA2) experienced a growth rate of 12.9% between the 2021 Census and Nov 2025, surpassing the national average of 9.7%.
-This growth was primarily driven by overseas migration, contributing approximately 62.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Ashby's population is estimated at around 3,224 as of Feb 2026.
+This reflects an increase of 374 people (13.1%) since the 2021 Census, which reported a population of 2,850 people.
+The change is inferred from the resident population of 3,218, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,302 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Ashby's 13.1% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the suburb of Ashby was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on aggregated SA2-level projections, the Ashby (WA) (SA2) is expected to increase by 599 persons to reach a population of 3,817 by 2041.
-This reflects an overall increase of 18.0% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the suburb expected to increase by 621 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.2% in total over the 17 years.

 Frequently Asked Questions - Population